judah-b2/cruncher/README.md

 # By Clicktoinstall
 # Thanks for:
-# programer : Judah Beethoven.G
+# programer : Judah Beethoven.G & Srikanth .N
 # THANKS FOR INSTALLING